 Pendle Radicals is a research and creative project, exploring the stories of some of Pendle Hill’s extraordinary change makers, radical thinkers and nonconformists.

-It is a part of a wider programme celebrating the landscape of Pendle Hill.
+From 2018 to 2022 it was part of a wider programme celebrating the landscape of Pendle Hill.

 Nonconformist * Suffragist * Reformer * Socialist * Quaker * Chartist * Pacifist * Punk * Trespasser * Seeker * Ranter * Evangelist * Mathematician * Artist